christiaanjacobs/apply_awe/README.md

 - C. Jacobs and H. Kamper, "Multilingual transfer of acoustic word embeddings improves when training on languages related to the target zero-resource language," in *Proc.
 Interspeech*, 2021. [[arXiv](https://arxiv.org/abs/2106.12834)]

 ## Data
+The <em>data</em> directory contains the data to apply the AWE models.
+Each .npz file contains the extracted MFCCs of isolaed word segments.
+The features are extracted as in ... described in ...
+Currently only contains the extracted features from he English development set.

 ## Multilingual AWE models
+The <em>models</em> directory contains multilingual AWE models.
+The directory indicates the languages the model is trained on.
+Only contains models trained using the ContrastiveRNN in ... and ...

 ## Install dependencies